babenkoivan/elastic-adapter/README.md

 ---

-This is an adapter for official PHP client for Elasticsearch.
-It designed to simplify basic index and document operations.
+An adapter for official PHP Elasticsearch client.
+It's designed to simplify basic index and document operations.

 ## Contents